GoldingAustin/mk-gql/README.md

 ### null vs. undefined

-Because you can control what data is fetched for a model in graphql and @kibeo/mk-gql it is possible for a model to have some fields that have not yet been fetched from the server.
+Because you can control what data is fetched for a model in graphql and mk-gql it is possible for a model to have some fields that have not yet been fetched from the server.
 This can complicate things when we're talking about a field that can also be "empty".
-To help with this a field in @kibeo/mk-gql will be `undefined` when it has not been fetched from the server and, following graphql conventions, will be `null` if the field has been fetched but is in fact empty.
+To help with this a field in mk-gql will be `undefined` when it has not been fetched from the server and, following graphql conventions, will be `null` if the field has been fetched but is in fact empty.

 ---

 # 🍿 In-depth store semantics 🍿

-@kibeo/mk-gql generates model types for every object type in your graphql definition.
+mk-gql generates model types for every object type in your graphql definition.
 (Except for those excluded using the `excludes` flag).
 For any query or mutation that is executed by the store, the returned data will be automatically, and recursively parsed into those generated MST models.
 This means that for any query, you get a 'rich' object back.
 Finding the right model type is done based on the GraphQL meta field `__typename`, so make sure to include it in your graphql queries!

-The philosophy behind MST / @kibeo/mk-gql is that every 'business concept' should exist only once in the client state, so that there is only one source of truth for every message, usage, order, product etc. that you are holding in memory.
+The philosophy behind MST / mk-gql is that every 'business concept' should exist only once in the client state, so that there is only one source of truth for every message, usage, order, product etc. that you are holding in memory.
 To achieve this, it is recommended that every uniquely identifyable concept in your application, does have an `id` field of the graphQL `ID` type.
 By default, any object types for which this is true, is considered to be a "root type".

 Root types have few features: